jpike/CppLibraries/README.md

 to be worth factoring out to separate libraries for re-use.
 This repository is in a very early state though, so the code is not as high-quality yet as I would like.

 So no guarantees about the state of the current code.
+The "Graphics" library in particular is in relatively poor shape.
 You are certainly welcome to try using it if you want, but it is currently largely intended for my own use.

 # Building/Using
 In general, I aim to minimize overall dependencies for these libraries, but I will introduce dependencies that